Skip to main content

 Secrets appear as [secret] in output by default.
 Use --show-secrets to reveal them.

 Provider functions return the raw function result as JSON.
-Resource operations return a JSON object with id and properties fields.
+Resource operations return the resource’s properties as a flat JSON object that includes the provider-assigned id.

 Provider configuration